Ryan and Leanne Clarke Prizes in Advocacy and Active Citizenship

 Who is eligible to apply?

-Clarke Prizes in Advocacy are open to undergraduate students registered in a degree program in the Faculty of Social Sciences.
+Clarke Prizes in Advocacy are open to undergraduate students in good standing registered in a degree program in the Faculty of Social Sciences.
 Students may apply as individuals or as a group.

 What is the poster format?